 Some of the typical problems that could go on at your party are:

-- Alcohol problems - especially if you're under 18 (check out the factsheet below for current info on the law)
+- Alcohol problems - especially if you're under 18 (make sure you are up to date on the secondary supply laws)

 - Gatecrashers and unwanted guests